Blake Griffin scores 27, Pistons top Raptors 112-107 in OT

 Lowry had the Raptors’ first seven points in overtime, giving them a 107-102 lead with 2:22 remaining.
 The cushion wasn’t big enough.

+“About the only thing he didn’t do really good was make that layup to tie it late,” Toronto coach Nick Nurse said.
+“He was amazing.”

-Lowry scored a season-high 35 points and Pascal Siakam had 21 points.
+Lowry scored a season-high 35 points, grabbed seven rebounds and had five assists.

+“He’s the head of the snake,” said Casey, who coached Lowry in Toronto.

+Toronto’s Pascal Siakam had 21 points while Marc Gasol and Anunoby each scored 13 points.

 Jackson scored 19 points and Drummond added 15 points and 17 rebounds.